 - Add curry powder and broth and cook an additional 12 to 15 minutes (uncovered) until potatoes and carrots are tender and broth is roughly reduced by half.

 - Add cauliflower, bell peppers, cream, salt, black pepper and cashews.
 Stir.
-Cover and simmer on low-ish heat for 10 minutes.
+Cover and simmer on a medium-low heat for 10 minutes.

 - Stir in zucchini and cook 5 minutes more.

 - Garnish with cilantro and additional chili pepper (if desired).
-Enjoy!
+Serve and enjoy!

 Nutrition (ESTIMATE ONLY)